ariaieboy/sail-runtime-image/README.md

 > You can still pull the latest builds for EOL tags, but they will not be updated anymore, and you will need to maintain
 > those tags yourself.

+> We removed bunjs from the alpine image since it has some problems. use the default image instead of alpine variant if
+> you use bunjs.

 ## License